 Obtain pledges from representatives in Congress that they will oversee the FBI and other U.S. Intelligence Community agencies in a rigorous, meaningful, bipartisan manner that serves the American public.

-Lobby for legislation that will empower FBI employees to identify and report abuses of authority, without fear of reprisal.
+Lobby for legislation that will empower FBI employees to identify and report abuses of authority, including partisan influence on the FBI's decision-making should it occur, without fear of reprisal from rogue FBI managers.

 But we need your help!